AILab-FOI/APi/README.md

 2. `docker exec -ti api /bin/bash` -- to bash into the python3 environment
 3. From inside the bash shell: `python3 APi.py basic.api` -- in order to run the application with the communication flows specification file
 4. To view live prosody logs, which might be helpful as they preview connections, run: `docker logs -f --tail 10 prosody`

+## Running Docker containers inside the container

+APi allows for running agents as Docker containers among other types (Unix & Kubernetes).
+This is achieved by having the root service (api service) having Docker installed inside.
+Additionally, the Docker socket is passed as volume to the root service, which essentially means that the container has access to Docker on the host machine.
+That means that if the dockerized APi containers starts up new Docker container, these new containers will be treated as siblings to the APi container.

+Within this setup, there is an example on how to run APi that starts up dockerized agent.
+Below are steps needed to be able to run the agent.

+1. Positionate to `docker` directory which will be used to build a new image that will contain a file to be read
+2. Run `docker build -t api_docker_example .` which will build the image
+3. Run APi as following `python3 APi.py docker.api` -- it is a specificaiton that uses the dockerized agent

+Similarily, you can create your own docker container, which communicates via STDINT / STDOUT and use it.